You have an ever-growing to-do list. Your schedule keeps filling up. And you’re starting to wonder when you’ll get it all done.

 To ensure maximum productivity, tackle the hardest tasks on your list first thing in the morning.
 Because these projects are often the ones we dread, they usually get pushed to the back burner as we repeatedly tell ourselves, “I’ll do that tomorrow…”

 So rather than completing the easy stuff first, save the tasks you enjoy for the end of the day.
 Finish your expense reports before doing social media outreach.
-Load the dishwasher before writing your blog post.
+Write your blog post before answering email.
 By tackling the hard stuff first, you’ll not only get more done, but you’ll also end the day feeling unstoppable.

 How do you maintain productivity?
 What are your strategies to make the most of your day?
 Let me know below!